coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/00-IP-Addressing.md

 ## CHECK LIST OF IP ADDRESSES IN CIDR RANGE
 Now that we know how to calculate how many IPs within a CIDR Range, but how do we know the individual `IP Address` in a specific `CIDR Range`?
-  - Hit this [link](https://ipgen.hasarin.com/) and see the total list of the IPs in the above `CIDR Ranges`, make sure to select `CIDR` instead of `plain range` and input your 4 seperated digit and `/30` which is your subnet mask like the below image.
+  - Use this [tool](https://ipgen.hasarin.com/) to see the total list of the IPs in the above `CIDR Ranges`, make sure to select `CIDR` instead of `plain range` and input your 4 seperated digit and `/30` which is your subnet mask like the below image.
     - You will see 4 IPs
     - The first IP is `10.5.0.0`
     - The last IP is `10.5.0.3`.